Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Model

 \section{Model}

-Here we will consider a moire topological superconductor, as it realized in a CrBr$_3$/NbSe$_2$ twisted heterostructure.
-In this material, the relative lattice mismatch and rotation between the CrBr$_3$ ferromagnet and the NbSe$_2$ superconductor leads to the emergence of a moire pattern, as shown in \ref{fig:fig1}a.
+Here we will consider a generic topological superconductor realized in a van der Waals heterostructure, as realized in a CrBr$_3$/NbSe$_2$ heterostructure\cite{Kezilebieke2020}.
+In this material, the relative lattice mismatch and rotation between the CrBr$_3$ ferromagnet and the NbSe$_2$ superconductor leads to the emergence of a moire pattern, as shown in Fig. \ref{fig:fig1}a.
 In particular, moire pattern is expected to directly impact underlying Hamiltonian of the system due to the local structural modulation\cite{PhysRevB.104.195156,PhysRevB.104.075126,PhysRevLett.124.136403,PhysRevB.103.085109,Karpiak2019}.
-Due to the structural modulation, both the local hoppings\cite{PhysRevResearch.2.043127}, induced spin-orbit coupling\cite{PhysRevB.104.195156}, chemical potential\cite{Zhang2020}, exchange field\cite{Ubrig2019} and superconducting proximity\cite{Trainer2020} will be modulated.
+Such a modulation directly imprints Yu-Shiba-Rusinov states following the moire pattern\cite{Kezilebieke2022}.
+Due to the structural modulation, including the local hoppings\cite{PhysRevResearch.2.043127}, induced spin-orbit coupling\cite{PhysRevB.104.195156}, chemical potential\cite{Zhang2020}, exchange field\cite{Ubrig2019} and superconducting proximity\cite{Trainer2020} will be modulated.
 For the sake of concreteness, here we will focus on the two parameters whose modulation is expected to be most sizable, the local superconducting order and the proximity-induced exchange field.
 It is worth noting that, beyond the currently realized CrBr$_3$/NbSe$_2$ heterostructure displaying topological superconductivity\cite{Kezilebieke2020,Kezilebieke2021,Kezilebieke2022}, a variety of other artificial van der Waals systems can potentially lead to topological superconductivity.
 As two-dimensional ferromagnets, materials such as CrBr$_3$\cite{Kim2019}, CrI$_3$\cite{Huang2017} and CrBr$_{3-x}$I$_x$\cite{Tartaglia2020}, provide potential out-of-plane ferromagnetic monolayers, whereas NbSe$_2$\cite{Ugeda2015}, NbS$_2$\cite{Yan2019}, TaS$_2$\cite{NavarroMoratalla2016} and TaSe$_2$\cite{Lian2019} and their alloys\cite{Zhao2019} would provide van der Waals superconductors.
 For all the combinations between ferromagnets and superconductors above, the resulting heterostructure will show a moire pattern between a honeycomb ferromagnet and a triangular superconductor, displaying an approximate C$_3$ rotational symmetry.

 With the previous platforms in mind, we now turn to address a minimal effective model for the previous heterostructures.
 While the specific parameters of the model for each material combination should be estimated using first-principles calculations\cite{PhysRevB.104.195156,PhysRevB.104.075126,PhysRevLett.124.136403,PhysRevB.103.085109,Karpiak2019}, here we will focus on addressing the universal features that arise due the interplay of the moire superconductor and the local impurities\cite{Brihuega2017,Ramires2019,PhysRevResearch.2.033357,PhysRevMaterials.3.084003}.
 The structure moire pattern directly gives rise to a modulation in the induced exchange coupling and an s-wave superconductivity, whose spatial profiles are shown in Fig.~\ref{fig:fig1}bc.
 The electronic structure of the heterostructure is modeled with an atomistic Wannier orbital per Nb site forming a triangular lattice, where the moire pattern is incorporated in the modulation of the Hamiltonian parameters.
 The full Hamiltonian takes the form